gallbotond/server-up/readme.md

 cd secrets
 ```

-3. Edit the `openssl.cnf` with your own data
+3. Create and edit the `openssl.cnf` with your own data

 ```
 [req]